jeannebrooks/FusionRiseUpNYHackathon/riseuphackathon-info.md

 Fusion RiseUp Hackathon NY
 * The WIFI is "CUNY Journalism Guest" pw: SOJwi-fi2014
-* Bathrooms are through the newsroom on the left
+* Bathrooms are through the newsroom on the right
 * Please follow the code of conduct.
 In short, be respectful and considerate of others while at this event.
 We will quickly address any issues.
 * Sign up on the <a href="http://riseupnyc.hackdash.org/">HackDash</a> to submit your project.
 You can post ideas in the forum.
 * We are working in room 308.
 Please be thoughtful of the CUNY Journalism School space.
 We are happy to be guests, so lets keep tidy and use any equipment with respect.